We’re investing in our borough’s transport networks and town centres for better access to jobs, education, health and leisure.

 Transport for Greater Manchester (TfGM) has now completed the redevelopment of Wigan Bus Station on Hallgate (external link).

-The new bus station opened on Sunday 28th October, offering improved facilities and a more attractive gateway to the town centre.
+The new bus station opened last year offering improved facilities and a more attractive gateway to the town centre.

 - A staffed and well-lit concourse